PE and School Sport Vision Statement

 We want to equip them with not only the minimum statutory requirements of the physical education National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.
-In Year 5, children will visit Crosby Lakeside to experience outdoor and water based orienteering and team building activities as part of our quest to subject our pupils to as many different mental and physical challenges as possible.
-In Year 6 children have the opportunity to apply their OAA skills to a contrasting locality in Denbigh (Wales) and take on a number of team challenges including dam building, orienteering over longer distances and shelter building.
+In Year 5, children will visit CHET to experience outdoor and water based orienteering and team building activities as part of our quest to subject our pupils to as many different mental and physical challenges as possible.
+In Year 6 children have the opportunity to apply their OAA skills to a contrasting locality in (Wales) and take on a number of team challenges including dam building, orienteering over longer distances and shelter building.
 We also endeavour to promote mindful approach to health.
-In January, we offer children a ‘Mindfulness Day’ in order to expose children to activities such as meditation, yoga and orienteering within the school grounds.
-To further demonstrate our commitment to providing broader experiences of a range of sports and activities, we offer a range of extra-curricular clubs including traditional sports alongside new Inclusion Clubs (offering Boccia, New Age Kurling and Seated Volleyball) and a Change for Life Club (which offers a new sporting activity each week to targeted pupils).
-Each year we try to engage children in new sports by hosting exciting themed weeks and explosing the children to activities such as Quiddich, Dodgeball, Speedstacking and Fencing.
+In the Spring Term, we offer children a ‘Mindfulness Day’ in order to expose children to activities such as meditation, yoga and orienteering within the school grounds.
+To further demonstrate our commitment to providing broader experiences of a range of sports and activities, we offer a range of extra-curricular clubs including traditional sports alongside new Inclusion Clubs (offering Boccia, New Age Kurling and Seated Volleyball) and a Multisports Club (which offers a new sporting activity each week to targeted pupils).
+Each year, we try to engage children in new sports by hosting exciting themed weeks and explosing the children to activities such as Quiddich, Dodgeball, Speedstacking and Fencing.

 We want our children to use the vibrancy of our great city to learn from other cultures, respect diversity, co-operate with one another and appreciate what they have.
 We achieve this by providing a strong SMSC curriculum, with British Values and our core values placed at the heart of everything we do.
 This often feeds into the PE curriculum.
-For example, earlier this year we attended a ‘Show Racism the Red Card’ event at Anfield which was hosted by Liverpool F.C.
-In the autumn term, Year 6 were inspired by former Royal Marine and Amputee Record Holder Andrew Grant (a former pupil) helping our children to understand both the importance of determination and resilience and to understand the barriers overcome by those with disabilities.
+For example, we have attended a ‘Show Racism the Red Card’ event at Anfield which was hosted by Liverpool F.C.
+In the autumn term, Year 6 were inspired by former Royal Marine and Amputee Record Holder Andrew Grant (a former pupil) and Paralympic athlete Beth Munroe, helping our children to understand both the importance of determination and resilience and to understand the barriers overcome by those with disabilities.

 We enrich their time in our school with memorable, unforgettable experiences and provide opportunities which are normally out of reach – this piques their interests and passions.
 Our children have also been lucky enough to visit Aintree Race Course (prior to the Grand National Event) and meet Jockey’s competing in the event.
 In summer 2018 some pupils were lucky enough to attend the Netball World Cup for the day, an event they will not forget.
 Throughout the year we are proud to have one of the highest rates of attendance within South Sefton Partnership competitions, allowing us to offer a range of competitive opportunities throughout the year for as many children as possible.
 We firmly believe that it is not just about what happens in the classroom, it is about the added value we offer to really inspire our children.